peterdri/ece-communications-labs/_ece450/lab3/fsk-modulator.md

 For this section, the deliverables are:

 - the answer to two deliverable questions,
-- a flowgraph to resuse later in the lab.
+- a flowgraph to reuse later in the lab.

 ---